sutrolabs/census-docs/destinations/heap.io.md

 | User            |        ✅       | Identity        | Update or Create |
 | Event           |        ✅       | Insert ID       | Send             |

-🎒 [Contact us](mailto:support@getcensus.com) if you want Census to support more Objects or Sync Behaviors for this destination
+[Contact us](mailto:support@getcensus.com) if you want Census to support more Heap.io objects and/or behaviors

 {% hint style="info" %}
 Learn more about what all of our sync behaviors on our [Core Concept page](../basics/core-concept/#the-different-sync-behaviors).